strawbunnyexe/strawbunnyexe/README.md

 ### Hello World! 👋

 Hello!
-I'm Jennifer Pichardo (pronouns: they/them) and I'm an aspiring game developer currently studying Game Design and Development at Rochester Institute of Technology.
+I'm Jennifer Pichardo (pronouns: they/she), an aspiring game developer currently studying Game Design and Development at Rochester Institute of Technology.

-I enjoy working alongside others to help develop creative and fun projects.
+I enjoy working alongside others to help develop creative and fun interactive projects.
 I'm familiar with languages such as C#, C++, HTML, CSS, and JavaScript.
-I also have worked with Unity Game Engine, Unreal Game Engine, and Visual Studio.

 In my spare time, I draw digital illustrations, both original character design and fanart, posting them on my social media.